top of page

 A Model - CMM magazine 2015

-I think you get the picture.
-Look, The Kettle was in its day a flag ship machine for Suzuki.
+By now, I think you should have got the picture.
+Look, The Kettle was a flag ship machine for Suzuki back in the day .
 It was a middle digit to the other Japanese manufacturers of the time, particularly Honda, whose CB750 was Suzuki's main target.
-To that end, Suzuki were determined to engineer a machine that would not fail from the outset and in order to achieve that goal and to minimise the risk of failure, they over-engineered the hell out of them - a fact born out by the numbers still in existence, even after 50 years of neglect and abuse.
-When you combine that robustness with the simplicity encompassed in even a water-cooled 2-stroke; then it's no surprise that the Kettle is becoming seen as one of the most practical classic machines to own, of its era.
+To that end, Suzuki were determined to engineer a machine that would not fail from the outset and in order to achieve that goal, and to minimise the risk of failure; they over-engineered the hell out of them - a fact born out by the numbers still in existence, even after over 50 years of neglect and abuse.
+When you combine that robustness with the simplicity encompassed in a piston-ported 2-stroke (albeit water cooled); then it's no surprise that the Kettle is becoming seen as one of the most practical classic machines of its era to own nowadays.
 But they are still machines, with their own particular foibles - none of which are serious, but need to be understood all the same.
 And the only sure way of addressing that is through intimate knowledge - the kind that you'll only find in a club solely devoted to this one machine.
 So if you want to know more, then join the club!

 bottom of page